sfdc-db-gmail/unlocked-packages/faq-unlocked-pkgs.md

 Note how the sfdx-project.json is automatically updated with information about this package.

 4. Create a package version.
 When you create a package version, you are associating metadata with your package.
-Over the course of time, you create many, many package versions for a given package.
+Over the course of time, you may create many package versions for a given package.
 Once created, a package version serves as an immutable artifact containing a specific set of metadata.
 This is the same metadata that you specify at the package version creation step.
 ```sfdx force:package:version:create --package Dreamhouse-app --installationkey mypkgisnowsecure#%^ --wait 20```

     In this example, *force-app* is the directory in which your package metadata is located in Salesforce DX format.
 This was specified when the the `force:package:create` command was run in step # 3.
 The other pieces of information needed for package version creation are stored in sfdx-project.json.
 The installation key offers a security mechanism for your package version - this key has to be speicified while installing the package for the installation to be successful.